The path to Australia’s future passes through its past.

 Respected elder, Patrick Dodson, points out that, “Recognition of the First Peoples in the Constitution of a country starts to send a message that you are valued, are important, that we want to respect you, and we want to deal with the things that have caused us division and discord in the past.”

-The Myall Creek Education and Cultural Centre will provide information not only about the massacres of the past but also about the people, Aboriginal and non-Aboriginal, who stood up against the perpetrators and sought justice.
+The Myall Creek Cultural and Education Centre will provide information not only about the massacres of the past but also about the people, Aboriginal and non-Aboriginal, who stood up against the perpetrators and sought justice.

-The Myall Creek Education and Cultural Centre will have as its goal the reconciliation that is needed to ‘move this nation forward as one nation.’
+The Myall Creek Cultural and Education Centre will have as its goal the reconciliation that is needed to ‘move this nation forward as one nation’, and which provides the setting for a shared cultural expression and development.

 From a shared dream to a shared reality – a world first

-Despite the systemic nature of colonial conflict, violence and dispossession of first nation peoples globally, there is as yet no facility commemorating this history and providing year-round reconciliation and education programs.
+Despite the systemic nature of colonial conflict, violence and dispossession of first nation peoples globally, there is as yet no facility commemorating this history and providing year-round reconciliation, education and cultural programs.

-It seems that building the bridge to close the gap between Aboriginal and non-Aboriginal peoples is as new for Australians as it is for the rest of the world.
+It seems that building the bridge to close the gap between Aboriginal and non-Aboriginal peoples and cultures is as new for Australians as it is for the rest of the world.

 Yet programs similar to these do exist to respect, remember and learn from – War (memorials), Apartheid (museums), Holocaust (centres) and Genocide (universities).

 This Centre will be the first of its kind.
-Not only in Australia but in the world, a unique facility of national significance and international importance as a recognised example of reconciliation and healing.
+Not only in Australia but in the world, a unique facility of national significance and international importance as a recognised example of reconciliation and healing and the explosion of cultural expression that has been occuring.

 In the beginning…